Airomarto/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Task 0 - The command 'su betty' is to switch user to betty Task 1 - The command 'whoami' print the effective username of the user Task 2 - The command 'id' is to print all groups the current user is a part of
+Task 0 - The command 'su betty' is to switch user to betty Task 1 - The command 'whoami' print the effective username of the user Task 2 - The command 'groups' is to print all groups the current user is a part of